-- More warm-up before teaching about scales and proportions - More emphasis on properties of proportions - Variety of activities can be used in the classroom - Pythagorean relationship misconception
+- More warm-up before teaching about scales and proportions - More emphasis on properties of proportions - Variety of activities can be used in the classroom

+• Pythagorean relationship misconception

 It has been noted that many students tend to have common misconceptions in their applying of Pythagorean relationship when one leg of a right-angle triangle is the unknown.

 Suggestions:

-- More variety of questions on different illustrations involving right angle triangle - More emphasis on solving equations related to measurement and geometry formula
+- More variety of questions on different illustrations involving right angle triangle - More emphasis on solving equations related to measurement and geometry formula - Solving equations involving measurement misconception

-Solving equations involving measurement misconception Some students misapply the geometric formula of the surface area or the volume to determine the height of a cylinder.
+Some students misapply the geometric formula of the surface area or the volume to determine the height of a cylinder.
 It seems that this misconception is due to a misunderstanding of how to solve algebraic equations.

-The student results of the 2017-2018 Nova Scotia Assessment: Mathematics in Grade 8 shows the following data:
+The comparison of students' results of 2017-2018 with the results of 2018-2019 of Nova Scotia Assessment Mathematics in Grade 8 reveal the following: